allyrome/Prevalence-of-Functional-Limitations-in-the-United-States-Workforce/Exhibits/README.md

-These files run our analysis and produce the first 14 exhibits.
-Table S9 is constructed manually
+These files run our analysis and produce 14 of our 15 exhibits.
+Table S5 is constructed manually

 ## table_1_descr_stats.do
 Produces Table 1, inputs: hfcs_recodes.dta HFCS_CLEAN.dta outputs: summary_stats_stars.csv